 Trekking in the Himalayas of Nepal

-Nepal is the country with some of the best trekking trails in the world.
+Nepal is a country with some of the best trekking trails in the world.
 These trails take you to many of the highest peaks in the world.
 Nepal is home to 8 out of the 14 peaks that are more than 8000 meters in the Himalayas.

-Everest region and Annapurna Region are the most popular places for trekking in Nepal.
+The Everest region and Annapurna Region are the most popular places for trekking in Nepal.
 These regions see the most number of trekkers in Nepal.
 These regions are filled with views of many mountain ranges like the Mahalangur range, Annapurna, and Dhaulagiri range.

 These two regions are culturally rich with monasteries and temples like Tengboche Monastery and Muktinath temple.
 Besides, these places also have some of the most wonderful lakes like Khayer Lake, Tilicho Lake, and Gokyo lakes.